FREE MASTERCLASS

 Professional Advancement

 In addition, advancement opportunities should be available to all employees.
-This is where internal promotions play a huge part in keeping top level employees, and keeping them happy.
+This is where internal promotions play a huge part in keeping top-level employees, and keeping them happy.
 Internal promotions work hand in hand with professional development.
 They both push the employee to acquire new skills and to continuously strive for excellence on a higher level.
-Provide opportunities for both, and you'll have employees looking to stay for the long-haul.
+Provide opportunities for both, and you'll have employees looking to stay for the long haul.
 New employees seek a hiring process that makes the transition to their new role seamless.
 Communicating efficiently with new hires is important to establish effective internal corporate communications.

 Providing Constructive Criticism

 Adopt a plan for streamlined onboarding that makes new employees feel like valued members of a team.
-Assign them responsibilities from the get go.
+Assign them responsibilities from the get-go.
 Encourage them to ask colleagues questions, and to open the lines of internal communication.
 Remind new employees of the importance of their thoughts and ideas.
 Offer constructive criticism and praise, but be careful how you present this information.
 Employees may misconstrue this criticism, especially during yearly reviews.
 Take time to discuss with your employees their strengths.
 Be patient, and work with them on any weaknesses.

 Engaging communication, especially internal, ensures employees understand your company’s expectations.
 Communicate in a way that is appropriate and effective.
 All employees should understand their value to the company.
 There are other ways companies can provide ongoing learning.
 Achieve this through weekly lunches, sort of as an informal free talk.
 Provide opportunities for employees to discuss things they've recently learned.